Alireza-Fakhri/TestGame/README.md

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

-This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.
+This project is a simple game of libgdx that I found it on this [link](https://libgdx.com/wiki/start/a-simple-game).

 ## Platforms